Product Bundles

 Creating a Product Bundle

-You should start by creating the Products which need to be included in the Product Bundle, in this example, we’ve are creating a Product Bundle of “Table with 10 seats”, so we need to create a Product of “1 Seat”.
+You should start by creating the Products which need to be included in the Product Bundle.
+We will be using this example to understand how to create a Product Bundle , we are creating a Product Bundle of “Table with 10 seats”, so we need to create a Product of “1 Seat”.
 The Product Code will automatically be generated, but you can overwrite this with your own if you prefer.

 Now you have your Products set up, you can create your Bundle i.e. your “Table with 10 Seats”.
 To do this, you will need to create another product in the same way as Step 2 above.

-The Component Products tab will show you the products which make up this bundle, and the Bundles tab will show you ay Bundles that this product is included in.
+The Component Products tab will show you the products which make up this bundle, and the Bundles tab will show you any Bundles that this product is included in.

-Step 4: Add the Components to the Bundle
+Step 3: Add the Component Products to the Bundle

 Ticking the ‘Expand on add’ checkbox will expand the bundled products as different line items on transaction documents, whereas keeping it unchecked just keeps it as a single line item.